microbit-foundation/dev-docs/software/index.md

 contains code for your micro:bit, written in a format it can understand.

-The micro:bit code is updated by dragging a .hex file onto the MICROBIT drive that appears on your computer, when you plug in the micro:bit.
+The micro:bit code is updated by dragging a .hex file onto the MICROBIT drive that appears on your computer when you plug in the micro:bit.
 It looks just like a USB memory stick to your computer (the flash drive is actually emulated by the [DAPLink](/software/daplink-interface) software)